-Resistance training (any type of exercise where you lift or pull against resistance - typically with weights) is great for burning calories, but it also has other welcome benefits relating to the ageing process.
+Resistance training (any type of exercise where you lift or pull against resistance - typically with weights) is great for burning calories, but it also has other welcome benefits relating to the aging process.

 As we age, declining levels of testosterone (in both men and women women) and the human growth hormone mean that we naturally lose muscle mass (and therefore strength), our metabolism slows and bone density reduces.

 Training with weights can help prolong this decline.
-One study found that even just short session of resistance training temporarily increased testosterone production in participants, even those in their sixties.
+One study (opens in new tab) found that even just short session of resistance training temporarily increased testosterone production in participants, even those in their 60s.
 This temporary boost had a positive effect on bone density, heart health, muscle growth and even libido.

 5. Cut sugar

 Sugar spikes your insulin, and regular spikes are linked to long term fat gain.
-As we age we become more insulin resistant, meaning that sugar is less likely to be utilised for energy and more likely to be stored as fat.
+As we age we become more insulin resistant, meaning that sugar is less likely to be utilized for energy and more likely to be stored as fat.

-Sugar is hidden in so much of our day to day food - so knowing your food labelling is essential.
+Sugar is hidden in so much of our day to day food - so knowing your food labeling is essential.
 Look for the 'sugars' figure listed under 'carbohydrates' on the packaging.
-In the UK, NHS guidelines state that anything above 22.5% is high sugar - and you’ll get a shock once you start realising how much is added to nearly all food.
+In the UK, NHS guidelines state that anything above 22.5% is high sugar - and you’ll get a shock once you start realizing how much is added to nearly all food.
 Try using sugar substitutes in your cooking, baking and hot drinks instead.

 6. Eat the right carbs - and front-load them

 Carbs get a bad name but most of us are simply eating too many of the wrong kind.
 Aim for around 40-45% of your overall daily intake to be carbs.
-These should be fresh vegetables, ideally filling up on leafy greens and minimising processed carbs like bread, cakes and pasta.
+These should be fresh vegetables, ideally filling up on leafy greens and minimizing processed carbs like bread, cakes and pasta.

 Also try to front-load your carb intake in the first half of the day and go low carb in the evening.
 Eating them earlier means they’ll be used for energy and be less likely to be stored as fat.